CaseyKodes/Coding-Projects/README.md

 The two text files are needed to make the hang man game run since that is where they get the words to choose from depending on the difficulties.
 The user will need to specify in the code they download the location of those text files.

-Map Generator I might use some logic to make a minesweeper game but right now it is just fun to play with.
+Mine Sweeper, working on getting it to behave exactly like normal minesweeper, you can play it but it acts slightly differently.

-Black Jack, PokerSim, Roulette, and Battleship are done.
+Black Jack, PokerSim, Map Generator, Roulette, and Battleship are done.

 Please feel free to run this code and modify as you would like tell me if you find any interesting behvaiors.